Collection Development Policy

 The appropriate Manager, in consultation with the Deputy Director and the Director, will make the initial decision regarding the item’s disposition.
 The Manager’s decision may be appealed to the Director.
 In such cases the Director, in consultation with professional librarians, will make a decision regarding the item’s disposition.
 The Director’s decision may be appealed to the Library Board of Trustees, whose decision is final and binding.
 Material will remain in circulation during the reconsideration process.

-Future requests for reevaluating the same item will be addressed only if the grounds for reconsideration are substantially different from previous requests.
+Future requests for reevaluating the same title will be addressed only if the grounds for reconsideration are substantially different from previous requests, and if it has been at least 5 years since any previous request.

 Procedure: